 What I love about this Garmin GPS system is that its rugged, waterproof and can take quite a beating.
 It shows important amenities such as petrol stations and restaurants.
 Its geared towards motorcycles, so you can also let Garmin choose nice, curvy roads for you if you want!

-Navigating to a specific address within a city, such as a guesthouse of mechanics shop is more difficult with this device.
+Navigating to a specific address within a city, such as a guesthouse of mechanics shop is less handy with the Garmin GPS.
 So when I’m searching for these type of places, I use my phone again.
 I now use the app “Maps.Me” which I prefer over Google Maps.

 With Maps.Me, you can download an entire region (such as ‘Eastern Iran’) when you have a wifi connection.
 After that, you can use the app and navigate off-line.
 Easily connected to your phone via bluetooth, the directions are visible onscreen, and a nice English lady tells you to ‘take the second exit’ and so on, via your headset.